supseven-at/webauthn/Readme.md

 `$GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS']['webauthn']['icon']`: String
 with a path to an icon.
 If none is set, webauth will try the value of the setting `$GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS']['backend']['loginLogo']`.
+No icon will be used if neither settings are set.
-If the icon is actually displayed, depends on the device capabilties, eg.: a dongle without a display will not show it, a smartphone might.
+If the icon is actually displayed, depends on the device capabilties, eg.: a dongle without a display cannot show it, a smartphone might.

 ### User configuration